tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 ## I. Clicking Sprites

-- The `doMousedown` function is already handling navigating from the start screen to the main game screen (though the `case GameState.START`)
+- The `doMousedown` function is already handling navigating from the *start screen* to the main game screen - that code is in the `case GameState.START` section
-- We now want to get it handling clicking on the main grame screen.
+- We now want to get the code handling clicking on the *main game screen*.
 Every time the use presses the mouse button, we will check to see if they clicked a sprite

 1. Add the following to the `doMousedown` function, under `case GameState.MAIN:`